ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/UnitTests.md

   --run-count NUMBEROFRUNS
-                        run each test suite n times (default: 1) --run-tests TESTCASENAME [TESTCASENAME ...], -run TESTCASENAME [TESTCASENAME ...] run only the specified test cases from the set of test suites --show-skipped        show skipped test cases in summary --no-failfast         continue running test cases after a failure --local-notification-server, -lns
+                        run each test suite n times (default: 1) --run-tests TESTCASENAME [TESTCASENAME ...], -run TESTCASENAME [TESTCASENAME ...] run only the specified test cases from the set of test suites.
+Test case names may contain wildcards to run all matching test cases.
+  --show-skipped        show skipped test cases in summary --no-failfast         continue running test cases after a failure --local-notification-server, -lns
                         use a local notification server address --list-tests, -ls     list the test cases of the specified test suites in the order they are defined and exit --list-tests-sorted, -lss